 The second half started at a much faster pace, not least because Viktoria now invested a lot to reduce the deficit.
 This resulted in three great chances for the "Sky Blues" in the first quarter of an hour: First, Lukas Pinckert narrowly missed (47'), before VSG goalkeeper Leon Bätge made two strong saves against Moritz Seiffert (50') and Enes Küc (59').

 VSG Altglienicke then had several opportunities to increase the lead to 2:0.
-After 64 minutes of play, Paul Manske shot a little too hastily from a free position on the right.
+After 64 minutes of play, Paul Manske took a slightly too hasty shot from a free-standing position on the right.
 Just three minutes later, his shot from a promising position narrowly missed the far corner.
 In the 75th minute, what was probably the biggest goal-scoring opportunity of the game came when Altglienicke had several chances to score within seconds, but either Viktoria keeper Philip Sprint or one of his team-mates was on hand to save.

 Viktoria with a last-minute triumph

 Events finally came thick and fast in the closing stages.
 First, Viktoria had to play on with ten players due to an injury.
 Shortly afterwards, referee Pascal Wien sent off Altglienicke's Tim Häußler with a yellow card for repeated fouls - the balance was restored.
 As a direct result of the resulting free-kick, it was Lukas Pinckert who equalized for Viktoria Berlin in the first minute of stoppage time.
-But that was not the end of the game: just as everything seemed to be heading for extra time, Viktoria's Soufian Benyamina beat the Altglienick defense single-handedly and finally netted the celebrated winning goal to make it 2:1 (90.+5).
+But that was not the end of the game: When everything seemed to be heading for extra time, Viktoria's Soufian Benyamina single-handedly beat the Altglienick defense and finally netted the celebrated 2:1 winning goal (90.+5).

 While one side celebrated, the mood at VSG Altglienicke was correspondingly subdued after the last-minute defeat.
 VSG coach Karsten Heine nevertheless congratulated the opponents fairly and drew a factual conclusion: "If you don't score goals up front, you have to expect something like that at the back.
 That's why we're pinning the defeat on ourselves.
 It was unnecessary in the end".